T. Todd Morrill

 T. Todd Morrill has been building and leading bioscience companies since the first biotech boom in the early 1980s.
 He has been employee number 500, number 10 and number 2 (several times) of venture-backed startups, as well as a founder of three companies.
 He spent seven years in investment banking for pharma and biotech, and has worked at multinational pharma, diagnostics and tools companies.
 His roles have included sales, product management, marketing, R&D, business development and CEO.
 He has been an independent Board member of three biotech companies.

-Todd taught at the Haas School of Business, UC Berkeley from 2001 to 2009, where he is a Richard C. Holton Teaching Fellow.
+Todd taught at the Haas School of Business, UC Berkeley from 2001 to 2009, where he received a Richard C. Holton Teaching Fellow award.
 His courses included Entrepreneurship in Biotechnology; Mergers and Acquisitions; and Entrepreneurship.
 He has taught in the Intel Program in China and Japan, the Malaysia/UCSF program, and in biotech programs in Estonia, Australia and Abu Dhabi.

 He returned to teaching in 2013 because of his excitement with the NSF I-Corps program.

-David Charron is Senior Fellow and member of the professional faculty at the Lester Center for Entrepreneurship at UC Berkeley.
+David Charron is a lecturer and member of the professional faculty at Berkeley-Haas.
 He is an experienced entrepreneur including co-founding Scientific Learning Corporation, a publicly-traded neuroscience company based on innovations from UCSF and Rutgers.
 He has been a principal member of the faculty for Intel Corporation’s Global Technology Entrepreneurship Education project and the National Science Foundation (NSF) Innovation Corps.
 He holds a B.S. in Mechanical Engineering from Stanford University and an MBA from the Haas School of Business.

 Chris is a an entrepreneur with experience in business development, sales, and product management.
 He recently Co-Founded JetBridge, an enterprise mobile education application, in an effort to add value to the Customer Relationships and Channel sections of the Business Model Canvas.
 Prior to JetBridge, Chris led the business development and sales function at Amplify Health and Simplee as employee #3 and 4 respectively.
 He previously served as VP Product Management at OptumHealth, a United Healthcare company, where he achieved the #1 market share for the Health Savings Account (HSA) product.
 Chris received a Bachelor of Science degree in Business Administration and a Bachelor of Arts degree in Asian studies from Lehigh University.
 He also received a Masters in Business Administration degree from Columbia Business School and a Masters in Business Administration degree from the London Business School.